 - Use your first-aid training to splint a broken arm or leg, improvise a stretcher

-No matter how much knowledge you acquire or how well you plan for a certain emergency situation, your survival will still be dependent on the things you tried and the skills you acquired.
-Survival will be difficult without testing your gear, without learning how to complete certain survival drills and without challenging yourself.
+No matter how much knowledge you acquire or how well you plan for a specific emergency situation, your survival will still be dependent on the things you tried and the skills you acquired.
+Survival will be difficult without testing your gear, without learning how to complete specific survival drills and without challenging yourself.

 Preparedness and Survival solutions recommended for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 Blackout USA (Video about EMP survival and preparedness guide)

 Bullet Proof Home (Learn how to Safeguard your Home)